chanyatfu/VISinger2-fork/README.md

 # VISinger2

+**Fixed PyTorch 2.0.1 compatibility issues, now VISinger 2 can be run in cuda12.**

-This repository is the official PyTorch implementation of [VISinger2](https://arxiv.org/abs/2211.02903).
+This repository is a clone of the offical PyTorch implementation of [VISinger2](https://arxiv.org/abs/2211.02903).

 ### Updates
 - Apr 10 2023: Add egs/visinger2_flow: add flow to VISinger2 to get a more flexible prior distribution.